Piran White

 Biography

 Piran is Deputy Director of the NERC-funded Biodiversity and Ecosystem Service Sustainability Directorate, a £13m research programme on ecosystem services.
-He was coordinator of the ESRC transdisciplinary seminar series on coastal wetland ecosystem services and he leads the University of York’s involvement in the Australian-based Co-operative Research Centre on Invasive Animals.
+He was the coordinator of the ESRC transdisciplinary seminar series on coastal wetland ecosystem services and he leads the University of York’s involvement in the Australian-based Co-operative Research Centre on Invasive Animals.

-He is Editor of Wildlife Research journal, and was formerly an Associate Editor of Journal of Animal Ecology.
-He has served on research assessment panels for the ESRC and NERC, and has acted as an external advisor for Defra and Natural England.
+He is Editor of Wildlife Research journal and was formerly an Associate Editor of Journal of Animal Ecology.
+He has served on research assessment panels for the ESRC and NERC and has acted as an external advisor for Defra and Natural England.

-Recent funded research includes:
+Recently funded research includes:

 • NERC Biodiversity and Ecosystem Services Sustainability (BESS) Directorate (2011-2017, NERC, £1.4m)